|

 There, for more than twenty years in southern

-Idaho, Mr. Prunty worked in a variety of tasks related to fire prevention, fire suppression, and range improvement—tasks in which he learned much about the consequences of livestock grazing for the land and vegetation both before and after a fire.
+Mr. Prunty worked in a variety of tasks related to fire prevention, fire suppression, and range improvement—tasks in which he learned much about the consequences of livestock grazing for the land and vegetation.

-From his many years of experience in performing fire management for the US Forest Service, Jim Prunty comments on the environmental damage that results from putting cattle onto recently burned landscapes.
+Based on his many years of experience performing fire management for the US Forest Service, Jim Prunty comments on the environmental damage that results from putting cattle onto recently burned landscapes.

 |